Whooping cough risks for adults

 Whooping cough is contagious

 The bacteria that cause whooping cough spread easily through coughing or sneezing while in close contact with others.
-People are most infectious during the first two weeks after the cough begins.
+People are most infectious for at least 2 weeks after the cough begins.

 Whooping cough is known to spread within households.
 Babies often catch it from siblings, parents, grandparents, and other members of their extended family.